microsoft/store-submission/README.md

 See more details on how to create a new Azure AD application account in your organizaiton's directory and add it to your Partner Center account [here](https://docs.microsoft.com/en-gb/windows/uwp/publish/add-users-groups-and-azure-ad-applications#create-a-new-azure-ad-application-account-in-your-organizations-directory-and-add-it-to-your-partner-center-account).

+## Obtaining App Metadata

+### Seller ID

+The Seller ID can be found by clicking the gear icon in the upper right corner of the [Partner Center](https://partner.microsoft.com) and selecting `Account Settings`.
+You can find the Seller ID under [Legal info](https://partner.microsoft.com/dashboard/account/v3/organization/legalinfo)

+### Product ID

+The Product ID can be found by navigating to the overview of your application in the [Partner Center](https://partner.microsoft.com) and copying the Partner Center ID.

 ## Task reference

 ### Microsoft Store Submission

 This action allows you to publish your app on the Store by creating a submission in Partner Center.

 ## Sample